ozgedb/part0/README.md

 note over browser:
-now find the Network tab on the list above the page and click on it. end note browser->server: form data is will appear as new_note on the list opened.
+now find the Network tab on the list above the page and click on it. end note browser->server: form data will appear as new_note on the list opened.